pagaf/SMILES-2026-Hallucination-Detection/README.md

 The model is **[Qwen/Qwen2.5-0.5B](https://huggingface.co/Qwen/Qwen2.5-0.5B)** — a 24‑layer causal LM with hidden size 896.

 **Primary competition metric:** Accuracy on the held‑out `test.csv`.
-Internally, I focus on AUROC as a more informative metric for the probe quality.
+Internally, I also track AUROC as a more informative metric for the probe quality.

 ---